Ciena Corporation (CIEN) and the Battle of Fundamentals vs. Technicals

 Reports are indicating that there were more than several insider trading activities at CIEN starting from MOYLAN JAMES E JR, who sale 2,000 shares at the price of $42.00 back on Oct 19.
 After this action, MOYLAN JAMES E JR now owns 322,293 shares of Ciena Corporation, valued at $84,000 using the latest closing price.

-McFeely Scott, the SVP, Networking Platforms of Ciena Corporation, sale 1,700 shares at $41.52 during a trade that took place back on Oct 15, which means that McFeely Scott is holding 78,742 shares at $70,584 based on the most recent closing price.
+ALEXANDER STEPHEN B, the SVP, Chief Technology Officer of Ciena Corporation, sale 2,500 shares at $41.52 during a trade that took place back on Oct 15, which means that ALEXANDER STEPHEN B is holding 73,889 shares at $103,800 based on the most recent closing price.

 Stock Fundamentals for CIEN